tykukla/EarthSysEvolution_teachingR/README.md

 # R activities for the Evolution of Earth Systems course
 These files to aid the R modeling component of the Earth System Evolution course -- Stanford Univ.
 2019

-## Lecture 1: setting up R and the basics
+## Lecture 1: Intro to R - Tutorial
 This is the "Intro to R - Tutorial.Rmd" file.
 Before opening in RStudio, make sure you have installed the packages:

 1. ggplot2